Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Methodology

-where $E(x)=- \log \sum_{i=1}^C \exp{(x_i)}$ and $C$ is the number of inlier categories.
-The positive energy in~\eqref{eq:l_out} has two advantages over previous energy-based methods for detecting OoD pixels~\cite{liu2020energy,tian2021pixel}: 1) the hinge loss used in~\cite{liu2020energy,tian2021pixel} depends on two hard-to-tune hyperparameters to minimise the inlier energy and maximise the outlier energy, while our loss in~\eqref{eq:l_out} does not have any hyperparameters; 2) given the predominance of in-distribution pixels compared to OoD pixels, the hinge loss used in~\cite{liu2020energy,tian2021pixel} has a unsatisfactory convergence for anomalous pixels, whereas our loss in~\eqref{eq:l_out} mitigates such weak optimisation for outliers by exclusively focusing on them.
+where $E(x)=- \log \sum_{i=1}^C \exp{(x_i)}$, and $C$ is the number of inlier categories.
+The positive energy in~\eqref{eq:l_out} has two advantages over previous OoD energy-based methods for detecting OoD pixels~\cite{liu2020energy,tian2021pixel}: 1) the hinge loss in~\cite{liu2020energy,tian2021pixel} depends on two hard-to-tune hyperparameters to minimise the inlier energy and maximise the outlier energy, while our loss in~\eqref{eq:l_out} does not have any hyperparameters; 2) given that there are many more in-distribution than OoD pixels, the hinge loss in~\cite{liu2020energy,tian2021pixel} has a poor convergence for anomalous pixels, whereas our loss in~\eqref{eq:l_out} mitigates such weak optimisation for outliers by exclusively focusing on them.